 What the US giant has shown through this team merger is it believes both ETFs and mutual funds can be useful building blocks when looking to deliver these different client demands.

-This is especially the case for European as ETFs do not come with same tax incentives compared to the US.
+This is especially the case for European investors as ETFs do not come with same tax incentives compared to the US.
 This side of the pond, investor demand for active mutual funds is still high and because the region does not allow non-transparent ETFs, which will likely encourage more active fund managers to launch strategies using the ETF wrapper, this is likely to remain high.